kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 Kubermatic Kubernetes Platform (KKP) is a Kubernetes management platform that helps address the operational and security challenges of enterprise customers seeking to run Kubernetes at scale.
 KKP automates deployment and operations of hundreds or thousands of Kubernetes clusters across hybrid-cloud, multi-cloud and edge environments while enabling DevOps teams with a self-service developer and operations portal.
 If you are looking for more general information on KKP, we recommend our [documentation start page]({{< ref "../../" >}}) and the [Architecture section of the documentation]({{< ref "../../architecture/" >}}) to get familiar with KKP's core concepts.

 This chapter explains the installation procedure of KKP into a pre-existing Kubernetes cluster using KKP's installer (called `kubermatic-installer`).

-## Terminology

-* **Master Cluster** -- A Kubernetes cluster which is responsible for storing central information about users, projects and SSH keys.
-It hosts the KKP master components and might also act as a seed cluster.
-* **Seed Cluster** -- A Kubernetes cluster which is responsible for hosting the control plane components (kube-apiserver, kube-scheduler, kube-controller-manager, etcd and more) of a User Cluster.
-* **User Cluster** -- A Kubernetes cluster created and managed by KKP, hosting applications managed by users.
+KKP can be installed on any infrastructure provider that can host a Kubernetes cluster, i.e. any major cloud provider like Amazon Web Services (AWS), Azure, Google Cloud Platform (GCP), Digital Ocean or Hetzner.
+Private infrastructure providers like vSphere, OpenStack or Nutanix are supported as well, e.g. by using [KubeOne](https://docs.kubermatic.com/kubeone/).
+See [Set up Kubernetes](#set-up-kubernetes) for details.

 ## Requirements